 WFC3/IR G141 calibration and reference files

-The configuration and calibration files presented at the bottom of this page are in the correct format to be used with the aXe extraction software and the aXeSIM simulation software.
+The configuration and calibration files presented in this page are in the correct format to be used with the aXe extraction software and the aXeSIM simulation software.
+The files linked here are based on the latest available calibrations.
+Older files can be found in the WFC3 FTP directory.
 To use these calibration products with aXe and aXeSIM, copy them into a directory and set your AXE_CONFIG_PATH environment variable to point to that directory.

 Download All Files